tacoavengers/Random-Problems/README.md

 The basic idea is that if the sum is larger than the target, we start on the
 right side and move left one position in the index.
 If the sum is less than
 the target from the left we move right one digit.
-So if 1 + 12 give us 13,
+So if 1 + 12 gives us 13,
-we know that we don't need the one in the next attempt.
+we know that we don't need the 1 in the next attempt.
 We move over to the
 number 3.
 3 + 12 = 15.
 We don't need the 3.
 It can't get us to 17.
 We move
 over to the right one more time to 5.
 5 + 12 = 17.
 Great we got the answer.